lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-8.kem"}

-A shared secret key (ssk) used for MAC-based message protection MUST only be used for the PKI management operation indicated by the transactionID in the KemOtherInfo.
+A shared secret key (ssk) used for MAC-based message protection MUST only be used for the PKI management operation identified by the KemOtherInfo.

 It is assumed that the overall data size of the CMP messages in a PKI management operation protected by a single ssk